Bryce-Summers/OSKAR/README.md

  - comment my compiler code, so it is easier for readers to know what is going on.
  - Continue to detect and report more errors.
  - 3 - 3 - 2017: Parse Picture functions.
  - Detect potential uncommented lines, when non-special english words start showing up.
+ - Check to see how 3-valued functions are to be used.

 -- FIXME: We may decide to just terminate scalar functions with a ';' character, it would be easier. parseUntilDefinition :: [[String]] -> ([[String]], [[String]])